 Today, the USCIS published a final revised policy memorandum related to the calculation of unlawful presence for international students in the F, M and J visa categories.
-Under this revised final policy memo, effective 8/9/2018, international students and exchange visitors who fall out of status and timely file for reinstatement will have their accrual of unlawful presence suspended while their reinstatement application is pending.
+Under this revised final policy memo, effective 8/9/2018, international students and exchange visitors who fall out of status would accrue unlawful presence unless they timely file for reinstatement. revised policy memorandum

 If you last entered the U.S. as a F or M student or J exchange visitor and for whatever reasons that you are or will be out of status, you should file for an reinstatement application within 5 months of you being out of your status.
 Once you filed for an reinstatement, the unlawful presence will be suspended while the application is pending with the USCIS or Department of States (for J visa exchange visitors).